mpwillson/pcloud/README_playlist.md

 : Set location for m3u playlist files.
 Default is the empty string.

 `--list`
-: Causes `playlist.py` to list the existing pCloud playlists on stdout.
+: List the existing pCloud playlists on stdout.
 No other action will be performed.

 `--music-folder music-folder`
 : Set music folder name on pCloud.
 Default is `/Music`.
 This option